Abandoned & Little-Known Airfields:

 The 1987 USGS topo map depicted "Geronimo Field” as having a single paved runway.

-Three light single engine aircraft are visible on the ramp in the above 1995 aerial photo.
+Three light single engine aircraft were visible on the ramp.

 Eric Bauer recalled, “In my logbook my last flight to Geronimo Field was in April 1998.